Diu (Cantonese): In Hong Kong and Macau

 The written form 𨳒 [門+小] is mainly seen in Hong Kong, although the younger generation use 屌 for example on graffiti.
 In Cantonese, it is used as a transitive verb meaning to copulate.
 In a manner similar to the English word fuck, it is also used to express dismay, disgrace, disapproval and so on.
 For example, someone may shout "diu nei!" ("fuck you!" or "fuck off!") at somebody when he or she finds that other person annoying.

-"Diu Nei Lo Mo!" (屌你老母 or 𨳒你老母, "fuck your mother") is a highly offensive profanity in Cantonese when directed against a specific person instead of used as a general exclamation.
+"Diu nei lou mou" (屌你老母 or 𨳒你老母, "fuck your mother") is a highly offensive profanity in Cantonese when directed against a specific person instead of used as a general exclamation.
 In contrast to the English phrase "fuck your mother", which indicates that the person being attacked commits sexual acts with his own mother, the Cantonese expression has the implied meaning of "I fuck your mother".

 The form 𨳒 is absent in the Big-5 character set on computers.
 The Government of Hong Kong has extended Unicode and the Big-5 character set with the Hong Kong Supplementary Character Set (HKSCS), which includes Chinese characters only used in Cantonese, including the Five Great Profanities.
 The government explained that the reason for these characters being included is to allow for the Hong Kong Police to record criminal suspects' statements.
 Consequently, these characters are now also in Unicode.

 In Hong Kong Cantonese, yiu (妖), tiu (挑), siu (小), chiu (超), biu (表), and hiu (曉) are all minced oaths for diu, as they all rhyme with "iu".